openlink/structured-data-sniffer/README.md

 ### Install the extension in Chrome

-To install this extension manually use the following steps:
+To install this extension manually in Chrome, use the following steps:

 - Open the Chrome browser
 - Select from menu: **Chrome** -> **Preferences** -> **Extensions**